Skip to content

 On BP, You'd want to set useLedgerAfterSlot to -1 for your Block Producing (Core) node - thereby, telling your Core node to remain in non-P2P mode, and ensure PeerSharing is to false.

-The resultant topology file could look something like below:
+The resultant topology file on a relay could look something like below:

 {